fack2/HebronRest-Updated/README.md

 ## Description:

-A website that shows the user several types of cuisines to choose from, and when the user clicks on one of them, it shows a list of restaurants that serve that type of cuisine.
+A website that shows the user several types of cuisines to choose from.
+When the user clicks on one of them, it shows a list of restaurants that serve that type of cuisine.
 It also allows you to add a resturant if you want, with a list of details about it using a form.

 ## User journey: